Review and sign transactions from a single secure screen with Ledger Flex™

 Whatever you need a Bitcoin wallet for, a great option is a Ledger device.
 Firstly, it offers you premium security, using a secure element chip to store your private keys far away from your internet connection.
 In addition, the custom operating system BOLOS ensures your apps stay separate, keeping your private keys shielded from the apps that you use.
 Then, the Ledger donjon thoroughly tests the devices and their software to make sure you are always protected from the latest threats via OS updates.

-Not only that, Ledger Bitcoin wallets also offer ease-of-use.
-Using a single device, you can manage a near infinite number of Bitcoin accounts.
+Not only that, Ledger Bitcoin wallets also offer ease of use.
+Using a single device, you can manage a near-infinite number of Bitcoin accounts.
 Plus, you can also use Ledger Live to access countless Bitcoin apps and services that all benefit from a clear signing plugin which means you can read every single transaction in human-readable language before clicking “accept”.

 Using the Ledger Live crypto wallet app also gives you access to the wider Bitcoin ecosystem, supporting layer two Bitcoin networks like Stacks, supporting the latest upgrades such as Taproot, and even offering you a way to run your own Bitcoin node.
-Meanwhile, Ledger Live is still evolving to support more asset-types and networks all the time.
+Meanwhile, Ledger Live is still evolving to support more asset types and networks all the time.

 Finally, Ledger wallets also offer you true ownership over your assets.
 Since you (and only you) control your private keys, you retain custody over your accounts, and therefore your assets.
 This is in contrast to centralized exchanges, which only allow you to use an account rather than own it.
 In the name of trustlessness and accessibility, Ledger devices also use the BIP-39 standard, meaning that with your secret recovery phrase, you can restore your Bitcoin wallet on any other platform—not just a Ledger device.